 Ambulatory Cognition Tests

-We now provide four different cognition tests for integration into questionnaires within our experience sampling platform movisensXS.
+We offer a variety of cognition tests for integration into our experience sampling platform movisensXS.

 If you have a specific test or solution you'd like implemented, please get in touch!